F5Networks/f5-declarative-onboarding/docs/declarations/gslb.rst

 For details on the available properties and DO usage, see |gslbmon| in the Schema Reference.

 ..
 NOTE:: GSLB Monitor has a number of built-in monitors, such as **http** and **http_head_f5**.
-You cannot use these names in a declaration or it will fail.
-These default monitors cannot be deleted.
+If you attempt to create or modify a monitor in a declaration with one of the default monitor names, the BIG-IP system returns an error, and the declaration will fail.

 .. literalinclude:: ../../examples/gslbMonitorHttp.json
    :language: json